stefansavev/random-projections-at-berlinbuzzwords/README.md

 * bag of features: allow one object to be represented by multiple vectors
 * query likelihood similarity: this makes sense when an object has multiple parts each represented by its own vector.
 * integration with ElasticSearch: index and search dense vectors in ElasticSearch together with other fields
+* reduced index size
+* integration with learning algorithms.
+If your data is labeled, you can levarage the labels to improved your search
+* integration with vizualization algorithms.
+Big high dimensional data can be successfully vizualized with the t-SNA algorithm
+* 20-questions.
+How do you search if you don't know where to start.
+We implement the 20-questions algorithm to help you search the data without knowing how to express your search.
+* integrate multiple filters such as time and location
+* integrate with sparse data
+* integrate with complex relational data
+* leverage external knowledge sources:
+** For image data we levarage the representation from neural networks on image net ** For text data we levarage word vectors derived both on single words and phrases

 #API